-Can you spot the 10 differences between the asthma/allergen irritants in these two pictures?
-Answers provided on page 4.
+Can you spot the 10 differences between the asthma and allergen irritants in these two pictures?
+(Answers provided on page 5.)

-Know The Signs: Take Action to Control Your Asthma
+Activity 3: Know The Signs - Take Action to Control Your Asthma

+When your airways are constricted from asthma, you are likely to experience shortness of breath, chest tightness, wheezing and coughing.
+Having an asthma action plan can help you keep your asthma under control.
 Work with your health care provider to create the best asthma action plan for your health.
 Ask about these possible action plan zones to guide your care.